ginkgo-project/ginkgo/doc/joss/paper.md

 which forms the basis of many relaxation methods.
 Ginkgo also features support for direct and iterative triangular solves within incomplete factorization preconditioners.

-Ginkgo features some of the best preconditioners such as the Block Jacobi preconditioner with support for a version which reduces pressure on the memory bandwidth by dynamically adapting the memory precision to the numerical requirements.
+Ginkgo features some of the best preconditioners such as the general-purpose Block Jacobi preconditioner with support for a version which reduces pressure on the memory bandwidth by dynamically adapting the memory precision to the numerical requirements.
 This [@adaptive-bj] has been shown to be very efficient for problems with a block